 Looking for an easy leftover turkey pot pie recipe?
-We’ve got it here!
+We’ve got it here with refrigerated or our pot pie crust!
 If you have leftover chicken that will work too.
 Leave out the meat entirely and make a homemade vegetarian pot pie too.
-The possibilities are endless really!
+The possibilities are endless really! (affiliate links present)

-- THIS is a great meal to make year round though too!
-Buy a turkey, bake, and have meat for the entire week for your family.
+THIS is a great meal to make year round though too!
+Bake or make an air fryer turkey breast, and you’ll have meat for the entire week for your family.
 It’s cheap and great for you too.

 This recipe originated here but was altered to include turkey instead of chicken.
 Either meat is fabulous, you could use a precooked rotisserie chicken from the grocery store too and make a double batch = 4 pot pies!